Gerlach0130/to-dye-for/README.md

 # To Dye For: Hair By Ashley Gerlach

-# This is a website showcasing hair products, work in progress.
+# This is a website showcasing hair products for the salon To Dye For, a work in progress.